limuy2022/trc/rust/README.md

 Like other common rust project.Just use ```cargo build```

-Running tests is like other rust project,too.Just ```cargo test```
+Running tests is like other rust project,too.Just ```cargo test``` But in order to read test data file,please run in the root dir.

 ## How to use